FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/cg_register_overview.md

 - &lt;uconf:cft.instance\_id>\_GOV for the governance certificate
 - &lt;uconf:cft.instance\_id> for the business certificate

-3\.
-Copilot sends the first heartbeat over a mutual authenticated SSL connection.
+**3. Copilot sends the first heartbeat over a mutual authenticated SSL connection.**

-4\.
-The Transfer CFT configuration is updated and returned to Transfer CFT.
+**4. The Transfer CFT configuration is updated and returned to Transfer CFT.**

 During the registration process or {{< TransferCFT/flowmanager  >}} receives the current configuration of {{< TransferCFT/componentshortname  >}} and changes it accordingly to their own rules.